-Fletcher Jones Foundation Chair in the Social Sciences, Professor R. Pointer Professors C. Mallampalli, M. Robins Associate Professor A. Chapman (chair), H. Keaney
+Fletcher Jones Foundation Chair in the Social Sciences, Professor R. Pointer (chair)

+Professors C. Mallampalli, M. Robins, A. Chapman Associate Professor H. Keaney

 Description of the Major.
 History is the study of human activity in the world and its meaning from the earliest times to the present.
 It explores different dimensions of human interactions in their environments, including politics, economics, religion, culture, and ecology, and thereby enables students to interpret their own society better.